ajaythampispericorn/Staking-Contract_Ethereum/README.md

 - Minting capability for contract owner

-### Roles.sol

-Role based access control system to manage permissions.

-- Pool Admin : Can update pool configurations and set lock periods
-- Fee Manager : Can update fee confuigurations
-- Fee Collector : Can collect accumulated fees
-- Reward Manager : Can lock and unlock rewards for the pool

 ### Staking.sol

 The core staking contract with support for deposits, withdrawals, and reward calculations.